 - If you do not show up for a skate reservation and make no attempt to notify us in advance, this constitutes a “no-show”.
 Repeated “no-shows” are grounds for being permanently banned from The Rink.

 - If you are bringing your own skates and reserve more than one skate time (or “group”, including the AM session) per day, your tickets may be canceled, and you may be banned from The Rink.

 - No abusive, aggressive, abrasive or disorderly conduct, which may include weaving, pushing and power stopping.

 - If you are skating in any manner that endangers your fellow skaters, you may be warned and/or asked to leave the ice.
 Winter Village staff members reserve the right to permanently ban aggressive skaters from The Rink.

-Skating time limit is approximately 1.5 hours so that everyone can enjoy free public ice skating at Winter Village.
+- Skating time is limited and sessions have been implemented so that everyone can enjoy free public ice skating at Winter Village.